Everyone deserves to love and be loved

 While physical intimacy is important, be that sex or simple gestures such as kissing and hand-holding, intimate talk is ultimately what makes the connection beyond physical attraction.
 Intimacy is not the same as sex, and while sex can build intimacy, you can easily have one without the other.
 Maybe intimacy comes the first time you and your partner talk until the early hours of the morning and reveal everything about each other.
 It’s what changes them from being someone you like into someone you trust and feel understood by.
 Building intimacy can be a slow process, especially if you’re not used to being so open, but it’s so important in new relationships as it truly shows whether this person is right for you.
 Your most vulnerable, private thoughts are a beautiful part of yourself and should be reserved for those who fully appreciate you.
 Everyone deserves to love and happiness no matter what they’ve been through and it’s important to seek it at your own pace.

 How to have intimate talk

 The main element of intimacy is honesty, which is the cornerstone of any successful relationship.
 It’s built through becoming comfortable enough to tell your partner everything you feel and having them listen to you.
 You know you’re talking intimately when you find yourself talking about things you’ve never told anyone or topics that would normally stay hidden away to come flowing out.
 Honesty leads to acceptance which leads to trust and having a strong emotional bond will likely improve the physical aspects of the relationship too.
-A great way to create intimate talk is to use the 36 Questions designed to increase closeness between people, or similarly 40 Questions that explain the importance of communication for building intimacy.
+A great way to create the space for such convos is to use icebreakers like the Qurious Game, designed to inspire better conversation and more intimate connection.
+Uncover a side to them you didn't know.